dani-z/dani-z/README.md

 ## Hi there 👋 Happy to see you here

 ### What I do
-I am a senior software engineer specialised on React and React Native.
+I am a senior software engineer, focusing on React, React Native, GraphQL, node.

 Currently working with [@CarlsbergGBS](https://github.com/CarlsbergGBS).